Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: Previous velocity dispersion measurements

 The differences in the choice of the photometric model (center and right panel in Figure~\ref{appfig:aniphot}) are also computed under the assumption of O-M anisotropic model with the same range of anisotropy radii.
 The S\'ersic $n=2$ profile spans larger stellar dispersions outside the envelope of the Hernquist model as in Sect.~\ref{sec:profile}.
 Photometric models that produce velocity dispersions inside those spanned by the Hernquist model will not induce large differences in the dynamical model.
 A clear practical example can be found in \cite{Suyu2010} and \cite{Wong2017}.
 They used both a Hernquist and a Jaffe model for the stellar distribution in their models of B1608$+$656 and HE~0435$-$1223, respectively and found that it made almost no difference.
 From Figure~\ref{appfig:aniphot} we can see that this is expected because the range of velocity dispersions allowed by the models are almost identical for the aperture sizes of the observations relative to $R_e$.

 In Table~\ref{apptab:summary}, we summarize the maximum fractional changes for each lens for all the sources of systematic errors considered using the observational parameters in Table~\ref{apptab:data}.
 The directions of the corrections for each source of systematics are the same as reported for the new measurements.
 In comparison to Table~\ref{tab:summary}, the absolute changes in velocity dispersion produced by the PSF model and aperture uncertainties are larger for the previous set of observations.
 The fractional changes between the measured velocity dispersion and the actual $v_\text{rms}$ tends to be more positive for the new observations because the apertures are generally smaller compared to the scale radii of the lenses.
-For the same reason, the impact of the assumed anisotropy and photometric model is larger for the new set of velocity dispersion measurements.
+For the same reason, the impact of the assumed anisotropy and photometric model is larger for the new set of velocity dispersion measurements (except for the extreme cases in these studies where S\'ersic profiles with $n=2$ or 3 were modeled with a Hernquist mass distribution).